mattermost/docs/source/administration/config-settings.rst

 Enable Image Proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When true, enables an image proxy for loading external images.
+When ``true``, enables an image proxy for loading external images.
 The image proxy is used by the Mattermost apps to prevent them from connecting directly to remote servers.
 This anonymizes their connections and prevents them from accessing insecure content.

 See the :doc:`documentation <image-proxy>` to learn more.